-22.8.3 WHERE IS THE PROBLEM?
+21.8.3 WHERE IS THE PROBLEM?

-When diagnosing streaming issues, don't overlook the fact that TriCaster Vizion is just one piece of the puzzle.
-Many other factors are just as important.
+With regard to streaming issues, don't overlook the fact that your TriCaster Mini S is just one of the pieces of the puzzle.
+There are many others that are just as important.
 One useful thing to try is to check the streaming file.
 Archive the streaming output file locally, and then examine it to see if it has any problems.
 This file corresponds exactly to what the encoder is sending to the downstream server.
 In cases of sync problems, low frame-rate problems, audio popping problems, etc., if it's an encoding issue, the problem will be seen in this file.
 On the other hand (if the file looks good), then the issue has to be after the encoder (perhaps a network problem or CDN configuration mismatch).

-Chapter 23 EXPORT
+Chapter 22 EXPORT